Had a bad start in Fantasy? Here's how to bounce back

 - Am I making these transfers because I think that they will make my team better, or because I am angry?

-When you have had a difficult week sometimes the best thing to do is to step away and wait for the press conferences.
+When you have had a difficult week, sometimes the best thing to do is to step away and wait for the press conferences.
 When you have all the team news from managers you can go back and make changes, meaning you will make informed decisions rather than overreacting.

 Don’t chase points

-Over the years many managers have asked me who they should bring in.
+Over the years, many managers have asked me who they should bring in.

 Later on in the season, it's a good idea to look at the highest-scoring players per position, as well as the players who are in the best form.
-However, at the beginning of the season this can be misleading.
+However, at the beginning of the season, this can be misleading.

 Points chasing - by picking the highest-scoring players from the previous week - can pay off.
 However, it could also be that a player is benched the following week because they were only in the squad in Gameweek 1 due to players' late returns or injury.
-It may also be that the player’s stats suggest that they were lucky to return the points that they did.
+It may also be that the player’s underlying stats suggest they were lucky to return the points that they did.

 Rather than chasing the points that you have MISSED, it is better to look ahead.
 Who has the best fixtures over the next two or three matches?
 Who had the best underlying stats in Gameweek 1?